hetland/python4geosciences_OLD/README.md

 ## Announcements

+### 3/24/16

+* As discussed previously in class, `basemap` hasn't been working with Python3 on Windows machines.
+For people using Windows, you'll want to follow the directions on [this page](http://conda.pydata.org/docs/py2or3.html#create-python-2-or-3-environments) to create a Python2.7 environment to use when you want to use `basemap`.
+Then, you can active that environment with `activate py27` in a terminal window to then start your Jupyter notebook in Python2.
+* Don't forget that the way you can install packages is with `conda install [packagename]`.
+For mapping-related packages, we've been using the special IOOS channel with the following: `conda install --channel IOOS netcdf4`, for example.

 ### 3/8/16

 * Grad students: email us your project idea, packages and datasets you intend to use, people you will work with, and a brief description (about a paragraph) by Friday March 11th.